0no-co/reghex/README.md

 **nested abstract output**.

-We can also see in this example that _outside_ of the regex interpolations, whitespaces and newlines don't matter.
+We can also see in this example that _outside_ of the regex interpolations, whitespace and newlines don't matter.

 ```js
 import { parse } from 'reghex';